-If you like islands, and at Shearwater Travel we do, then you’ll love these islands just off the north coast of Italy.
+If you like islands, and at Shearwater Travel we do, then you’ll love these islands just off the north coast of Sicily.
 Named for the god of the winds, Aeolus, they are popular place for Italians to holiday during Sicily’s sweltering summer.
 But they are also a lovely destination from April through to October.
 The landscapes here are unspoilt, the beaches pebbly or black and volcanic, the Tyrrhenian Sea azure blue and sparkling and the sea food delicious.
 There are seven islands but we feature just four, each with their own distinct identity:

 - Lipari – the largest island known for black obsidian and pumice stone.

 - Salina – the greenest island with verdant woods, caper gardens, pebbly beaches and vineyards producing Malvasian wine.

 - Vulcano – lunar landscapes and sulphurous yellow with an active volcano and thermal mud to bathe in.